CSCfi/exam/README.md

     This opens up a debug port at 9999 and allocates 2 Gb of heap memory for the JVM

-5. Open http://localhost:4200 in your browser
+5. Open http://localhost:4200 in your browser.
     Accept the database migrations in case you see a prompt.

 ## More information